Bearded dragon found dumped in communal bin

 Bearded dragons are native to Australia but are one of the most popular lizards in captivity in the UK and usually live for 10 or 15 years.

-Ms Auldsmith said that due to the condition it was in when it was found last week at the accommodation on hillside crescent, it had clearly been cared for before being discarded.
+Ms Auldsmith said that due to the condition it was in when it was found last week at the accommodation on Hillside Crescent, it had clearly been cared for before being discarded.

 If anyone is concerned about an animal, they can contact the Scottish SPCA on their confidential animal helpline on 03000 999 999.